-In the absence of a constitutional right, we must still consider whether the procedure employed by a trial judge led to an unfair trial.

-The Court of Appeal concluded, at p.
+- In the absence of a constitutional right, we must still consider whether the procedure employed by a trial judge led to an unfair trial. - The Court of Appeal concluded, at p.
 205, that "it might have been better" to rule on the availability of the necessity defence prior to counsel addressing the jury.
-The decision should not have been a difficult one, since not one of the three requirements for necessity had an air of reality to it.

-Nonetheless, while the trial judge's approach was imperfect, the benchmark for measuring trial fairness is not perfection.
+The decision should not have been a difficult one, since not one of the three requirements for necessity had an air of reality to it. - Nonetheless, while the trial judge's approach was imperfect, the benchmark for measuring trial fairness is not perfection.
 The critical question is whether the trial judge's approach rendered the appellant's trial unfair.
-The inquiry is necessarily specific to the facts of the case under consideration; the determination of whether the timing of a particular ruling rendered a trial unfair must be made on a case-by-case basis.

-We are of the view that, on the facts of this case, the timing of the removal of the necessity defence did not render the appellant's trial unfair.
-The appellant relies on Underwood to argue that he was denied the ability to make an informed tactical decision.
+The inquiry is necessarily specific to the facts of the case under consideration; the determination of whether the timing of a particular ruling rendered a trial unfair must be made on a case-by-case basis. - of the necessity defence did not render the appellant's trial unfair.
+The appellant relies on Underwood, to argue that he was denied the ability to make an informed tactical decision.
 In Underwood, the trial judge deferred a ruling on the admissibility of an accused person's criminal record until after he had begun testifying.
 The accused had to decide whether to testify without knowing if his criminal record would be admissible.
 He was forced into an untenable position, in which he had to gamble on a decision without any ability to mitigate the damage if he lost his gamble.